Every October is Breast Cancer Awareness Month, where people all over the world get together to show support for those affected by breast cancer.

 Below, we have put together some of our favourite ways to support Breast Cancer Awareness Month this October.

-On Friday 22 October 2021, Breast Cancer Now run a Wear it Pink day.
+On Friday 21 October 2022, Breast Cancer Now run a Wear it Pink day.
 This is one of the biggest fundraising events in the UK.
 On this day, thousands of people all over the UK wear pink in their communities, at work, at school or just out and about to raise money and awareness for Breast Cancer.
-2021 is the 20th year of this event, with over £36 million raised since it started in 2002.

 It’s so easy to get involved, just sign up on their site and start planning what you’ll do on the day to raise money!
 They’ll even send you a fundraising pack in the post.
 Why not run a bake sale in your workplace – raising money for a great cause and the opportunity to eat cake, what’s not to love?
 Or maybe you’re the sporty kind and fancy taking part in a physical challenge like a run, hike or bike ride?
 Whatever you choose to do, just make sure you wear pink whilst you do it.
 And raise as much money as you can for this brilliant cause!